 Each family should be aware that service is at the heart of Trinity Catholic School.
-With this in mind, each family is required to give a minimum of 25 hours of service hours per year to the school community.
+With this in mind, and acknowledging the obstacles of the COVID-19 Virus, each family is required to give a minimum of 10 hours of service hours per year to the school community.
 This commitment will be made by contract at the time of registration for the fall semester.

-During each school year, each family is expected to donate service hours to be completed during the school year or, in lieu of these service hours, to contribute a minimum of \$375 to the school.
+During each school year, each family is expected to donate service hours to be completed during the school year or, in lieu of these service hours, to contribute a minimum of \$150 to the school.
 Service hours are preferred over money given to the school.